-Folic acid (vitamin B9) is a synthetic chemical compound manufactured in a laboratory.
+Folic acid is a synthetic chemical compound manufactured in a laboratory.

-In order for folic acid to be absorbed and available to the body (metabolically active), it needs to go through a few steps that require the help of specific enzymes.
+In order for folic acid to be absorbed and available to your body (metabolically active), it needs to go through a few steps that require the help of specific enzymes.

-Some women are deficient in some of these enzymes needed for those specific steps.
+Some women are deficient in some of these enzymes.